matzar/markdown-cv/index.md

 ### Scripting 📜

- git bash aliases and functions in `.bash_profile` and `.zshrc` ([full list of my git bash aliases and functions I use everyday](https://gist.github.com/matzar/6f3f4f9689bed278ca9e576ab181596f)), bash script to execute a command on all the files in the folder/put the new files into their own folder, scripting with TypeScript and JSON using [Node.js file system](https://nodejs.org/api/fs.html)
+ git bash/zsh aliases and functions ([full list I use everyday](https://gist.github.com/matzar/6f3f4f9689bed278ca9e576ab181596f)), bash script to execute a command on all the files in the folder/put the new files into their own folder, scripting with TypeScript and JSON using [Node.js file system](https://nodejs.org/api/fs.html)

 ### Gaming 🎮